 It was afternoon, and we were slowly navigating our way from Greenwich Village to Midtown, with our final destination being the Empire State Building.
 We stopped at a coffee shop to cool down and rest.

-This is when we struck up a conversation with an older gentleman who overheard us speaking in a foreign language (Russian) and asked us where we came from.
-I said that we were from eastern Canada (Quebec), but the language we were speaking was not French.
+This is when we started a conversation with an older gentleman who overheard us speaking in a foreign language (Russian) and asked us where we came from.
+I said that we were from eastern Canada (Quebec), but our language was not French.
 As a result, more questions followed.

-After chatting for 10 minutes or so our new friend Harry asked me where we were heading after the coffee break.
-The answer was the Empire State Building, and this was when Harry surprised us with his NYC insights.
+After chatting for 10 minutes or so, our new friend Harry asked me where we were heading after the coffee break.
+The answer was the Empire State Building, which was when Harry surprised us with his NYC insights.

 - Waiting in line will take hours.

 - The observation platform is small and caged in.

 - And most importantly, there is no way to take pictures of the iconic New York City skyline with the Empire State Building in them.

 When Harry saw our confusion, he laughed and offered us an alternate solution; he recommended we go to Rockefeller Center’s Observation Deck instead.